Przemyslaw11/BeyondBackpropagation/README.md

 *   **Module/Environment Conflicts:** Always `module purge` before loading your specific required modules (`Python/3.10.4`, `CUDA/12.4.0`).
 Ensure you activate the correct virtual environment (`source venv/bin/activate`).
 Check Slurm log files (`slurm_logs/`) for errors related to module loading or environment activation.
 *   **Wandb Errors:** If you see network errors related to Wandb in `.err` files, ensure your Slurm script sets `export WANDB_MODE=offline`.
 Remember to sync runs later using `wandb sync --sync-all`.
 If syncing fails, check your `WANDB_API_KEY` and internet connection.
 *   **NVML Errors:** Errors like `NVML_ERROR_LIBRARY_NOT_FOUND` or `NVML_ERROR_DRIVER_NOT_LOADED` usually indicate issues with the NVIDIA driver or the node environment.
 Report persistent NVML errors on compute nodes to Cyfronet support.
 Warnings about missing version info are generally harmless.
+*   **CodeCarbon Errors:**
+    *   If you see "CodeCarbon library not found", ensure it's installed (`pip install codecarbon` or check `requirements.txt`).
+    *   Errors related to country detection might occur if `country_iso_code` is not set and auto-detection fails.
+Specify it in `configs/base.yaml`.
+    *   Errors writing the CSV file could be due to permissions in the `results/carbon/` directory.
 *   **Optuna Config Update Errors:** Check the Slurm log for the `run_optuna.slurm` job.
 Common issues include incorrect database path (`--db-path`), target config path (`--config-path`), or study name (`--study-name`), or file permission errors.
 Ensure the `.db` file exists and the update script (now located in `scripts/tuning_utils/`) has write permission for the target `.yaml` file in `configs/<algo>/` or `configs/bp_baselines/`.